bcotton/selenium-grid/doc/website/faq.markdown

  When we test the applicaiton with Selenium Grid, we get nondeterministic results
  --------------------------------------------------------------------------------

-> Locally, when we test the applicaiton with Selenium Grid, we get
+> Locally, when we test the application with Selenium Grid, we get
 > nondeterministic results.
 Tests seem to fail randomly.
 Messing with the
 > number of nodes in the grid seems to help, but its really annoying that we
 > can't seem to get consistent results.